Gang, I think it’s safe to say: this is not your typical summer.

 Automations are a pain to figure out.
 So once we get them going, it can be tempting to let them run until the end of time.
 Why fix what isn’t broken?

 But automations can outgrow their usefulness!
 And unless they’re useful, they’re a silent lag to your system.
-Spend some time reviewing what’s currently active, to see if anything should be changed or deactivated entirely.
-(Hint: I’ve got tips on how to do this coming next week.)
+Spend time reviewing what’s currently active, to see if anything should be changed or deactivated entirely.
+Tips for that here.

 9. Organize your team’s folders.